-Elizabeth Riordan Hurley is an associate in the firm's Litigation department, where she represents clients in a variety of litigation matters.
-Prior to joining the firm, Ms. Hurley served as a law clerk to the Hon.
-Carmen Beauchamp Ciparick of the New York State Court of Appeals.
+Elizabeth Riordan Hurley is an Associate in the Firm's Litigation department, where she represents clients in a variety of litigation matters.
+Prior to joining the Firm, Ms. Hurley served as a law clerk to the Hon.
+Carmen Beauchamp Ciparick of the New York Court of Appeals.

-Drafted amicus brief filed in United States Supreme Court arguing against Executive Order 13780’s suspension of United States Refugee Admissions Program under Executive Order 13780, the second order of the Trump administration’s travel ban.
+- Drafted an amicus brief filed in United States Supreme Court arguing against the suspension of United States Refugee Admissions Program under Executive Order 13780, the second order of the Trump administration’s travel ban.

 - New York

 Where the Heart Is: Amending the Fair Labor Standards Act To Provide Wage and Overtime Pay Protection to Agency-Employed Home Health Aides, 85 St. John’s L. Rev. 837 (2014).